 Fortify spiked samples with all target analytes and proposed surrogates and/or internal standards (if applicable).

-Conduct the study using the same method that was used to determine the MDL in section 3.1. above.
+Conduct the study using one of the procedures specified in Appendix B-2 or the specific protocol for determining the MDL as required by a published method or Department rule..

 Refer to Appendix B-1 for appropriate formulae for calculating Accuracy (as % Recovery) and Precision (e.g. RPD or % RSD).